PowerBiDevCamp/TenantManagement/README.md

 Launch Visual Studio 2019 and use the **File &gt; Open &gt;
 Project/Solution** menu command to open the solution file named **TenantManagement.sln**.
-This development project has been built as a .NET 5 MVC Web Application as shown in the following screenshot.
+You should note that this development project has been built as a .NET 5 MVC Web Application as shown in the following screenshot.

 <img src="Images\ReadMe\media\image24.png" width=350 />